 Clay Mugs: Participants will learn hand-building techniques to create textured clay mugs.
 The mugs will be fired in our kiln and will be ready for pick-up in two weeks.

 Fused Glass Magnets: Participants will create a composition in glass.
 Emphasis will be placed on color combinations and design.
 The glass will be fused in our kiln and be ready for pick-up in two weeks.
+This workshop is currently unavailable.

 Scratch-Foam Prints: Participants will create colorful scratch-foam prints using a dull pencil to press into foam boards, playing with raised and recessed shapes to create a design, and choosing from a variety of brightly colored, fast-drying ink.
 A thin layer of ink will be applied onto each design to create a crisp print on black paper.